shanmukh2607/ChampSim/README.md

   <p> ChampSim is a trace-based simulator for a microarchitecture study.
 You can sign up to the public mailing list by sending an empty mail to champsim+subscribe@googlegroups.com.
 If you have questions about how to use ChampSim, you can often receive a quicker response on the mailing list.
 Please reserve GitHub Issues for bugs. <p>
 </p>

+# Submission Notes: CS6600 Assignment - Implement own branch predictor, Dept. of CSE, IIT Madras
+This assignment contains our own implementation of a branch predictor based on perceptron.
+Kindly check the BranchPredictor.pdf for more details about the assignment.
+The traces can found here (https://drive.google.com/drive/folders/1HBolcp95CV9V7gCPY3ZEtAsK-Bl2HSZ_)

+This repository is forked from the original repository (https://github.com/ChampSim/ChampSim.git)
 # Clone ChampSim repository
 ```
 git clone https://github.com/ChampSim/ChampSim.git